armory/docs/content/en/docs/installation/system-requirements.md

 > This section defines where you can run Armory Enterprise, not where you can deploy your applications.
 For information about where you can deploy applications to, see the [Product Compatibility Matrix]({{< ref "armory-enterprise-matrix#deployment-targets" >}}).

-Armory Enterprise can be installed on any [certified Kubernetes cluster](https://www.cncf.io/certification/software-conformance/).
-Armory does not produce marketplace specific images that can be used by different certified Kubernetes offerings.
-The cluster needs to run one of the following supported versions:
+Armory Enterprise can be installed on any [certified Kubernetes cluster](https://www.cncf.io/certification/software-conformance/) that meets the following version requirements:

 * **Minimum version**: 1.16
 * **Maximum version**: 1.20
 <!-- track EKS versions -->

-To install Armory Enterprise, use the Armory Operator (a Kubernetes operator).
-Note that you must be able to apply Kubernetes manifests, either directly using `kubectl` commands from your machine or another method.
+You install Armory Enterprise using the Armory Operator (a Kubernetes operator), which has the following requirements:

+- You must be able to apply Kubernetes manifests, either directly using `kubectl` commands from your machine or another method.
+- By default, the Operator pulls images from a public registry.
+If you cannot pull images from public registries, see {{< linkWithTitle "ag-operator.md" >}}.

+Note that Armory does not produce marketplace specific images that can be used by different certified Kubernetes offerings.

 ## Browsers